Parsl/parsl/docs/userguide/faq.rst

-In v0.4.0, the controller block defaults to detecting the IP address automatically, and if that does not work for you, you can specify the IP address explicitly like this : ``config['controller']['publicIp'] = 'IP.ADD.RES.S'``
+In v0.4.0, the controller block defaults to detecting the IP address automatically, and if that does not work for you, you can specify the IP address explicitly like this: ``config['controller']['publicIp'] = 'IP.ADD.RES.S'``

 How do I run code that uses Python2.X?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Modules or code that requires Python2.X cannot be run as python apps, however they may be run via bash apps.
-The primary limitation here with python apps are that all the inputs and outputs including the function would be mangled when being transmitted between python interpretors with different version numbers (also see :ref:`pyversion`)
+Modules or code that require Python2.X cannot be run as python apps, however they may be run via bash apps.
+The primary limitation with python apps is that all the inputs and outputs including the function would be mangled when being transmitted between python interpretors with different version numbers (also see :ref:`pyversion`)